Canada Express Entry

 • The worker must be employed and show legal status in Quebec at the time of his or her application; and

-• The worker must show that he or she has successfully completed an advanced intermediate level French course at a Quebec educational institution, if his or her studies were not completed in French, or prove French ability by way of a standardized language test recognized by the government of Quebec.
-Alternatively, he or she can show that he or she has satisfied the French language requirements of the professional order governing his or her occupation in Quebec.
+• The worker must show that he or she has successfully completed an advanced intermediate level French course at a Quebec educational institution: his or her studies was completed in French or prove French ability by way of a standardized language test recognized by the government of Quebec.

 Quebec immigration authorities expect the assessment of applications

 under the PEQ to be completed on a fast-track basis.